codepoet80/deadinternetswitch/README.md

 # deadinternetswitch
-Monitor your Internet connection and do something if it dies.
+Monitor your Internet connection and do something if it dies (eg: restart your modem via a Hue-enabled smart outlet)